Home Tutorials Training Consulting Books Company Contact us

 }

-So you actually listen to the changed selectedElement attribute value of the MPerspectiveStack, rather than looking for a "perspective change" event.
+You listen for the changed selectedElement attribute value of the MPerspectiveStack, rather than looking for a "perspective change" event.

-So it is good to keep the DOM structure of the application model in mind and think of the changes, which can occur within the application model.
+It is good to keep the DOM structure of the application model in mind and think about the changes that can occur within the application model.

 1.2.4.
 TYPE event tag

-With the TYPE event tag you may determine what action has been done to the application model.
+With the TYPE event tag, you can determine what action has been performed on the application model.

-The different types can be found in the UIEvents.EventTypes interface.
+You can find the various types in the UIEvents.EventTypes interface.

-With these event types you are able to figure out, whether a model element was added, created, moved, removed or an attribute was set.
+With these event types, you can determine whether a model element was added, created, moved, removed, or an attribute was set.

-The UIEvents class, also offers convenience methods to check for some types.
+The UIEvents class offers convenience methods to check for some types.

-The isADD(Event) and isREMOVE(Event) methods apply for both single and many, e.g., ADD and ADD_MANY)
+The isADD(Event) and isREMOVE(Event) methods apply to both single and multiple items (e.g., ADD and ADD_MANY).

 1.2.5.
 POSITION event tag

 The POSITION event tag contains the new position of model elements.
-So this property is only set in case a collection of elements is concerned.
+This property is only set if a collection of elements is concerned.

-If you move parts in a MPartStack or between different MPartStacks, you can also listen to changes of the children of an element container like this:
+If you move parts in an MPartStack or between different MPartStack containers, you can listen for changes to the children of an element container like this:

 @Inject